Atari 8-bit computer software: Word processors

 Atari, Inc. published the Atari Word Processor in 1981, followed by the more popular AtariWriter cartridge in 1983.
 Third party options include PaperClip, Letter Perfect, Word Magic, Superscript, Bank Street Writer, COMPUTE! magazine's type-in SpeedScript, The Writer's Tool cartridge from OSS, Muse Software's Super-Text, KISS, Wordman, and relative latecomer The First XLEnt Word Processor in 1986.
 Cut & Paste from Electronic Arts and Homeword from Sierra On-Line were designed to be simpler to use than other programs.
+Antic compared seven word processors in the February 1987 issue of the magazine.

 Two integrated software packages that include word processing are HomePak and Mini Office II.
-Antic compared seven word processors in the February 1987 issue of the magazine.

 Graphics

+Video Easel is an art generation and drawing program released on cartridge by Atari, Inc. in 1980.
+Graphics Magician (1984), from Penguin Software, is a bitmap drawing program which was used to create images for commercial graphic adventures.
+Other graphics editors are Drawit (Atari Program Exchange, 1983) and RAMbrandt (Antic Software, 1985).

 Movie Maker, originally from Reston Publishing then later Electronic Arts, allows creating full-screen animations with synchronized audio that can be saved in a standalone playback format.
+Cartoonist (Atari Program Exchange, 1983), by Bryan Talbot, is designed for drawing animated sequences.

 Music

-Atari's Music Composer cartridge (1979), the first music composition software for the Atari 8-bit family, was later joined by Advanced MusicSystem from the Atari Program Exchange (1982), Music Construction Set (1983), and Bank Street Music Writer (1985).
+Atari's Music Composer cartridge (1979), the first music composition software for the Atari 8-bit computers, was later joined by Advanced MusicSystem from the Atari Program Exchange (1982), Music Construction Set (1983), and Bank Street Music Writer (1985).
 Antic published the Antic Music Processor in 1988 as a disk bonus.